Best of 2021: Found Families features spoilers for various shows. Please be advised if there’s something you don’t want to know.

 Platonic relationships are always an underrated gem throughout every series, making it that much more special.
 The found families—the relationships that make characters better and amplify scenes with the best kind of balance between angst and love.
 No human is meant to be alone, and the platonic relationships prove this by often being a light in the darkness.

 For more end-of-the-year coverage, be sure to check out our Best of 2021: Ted Lasso Season 2 Special, as the shining example of what excellent TV looks like in its entirety.
 There’s also the Best of 2021: Scene-Stealers who made this year a joy ride through and through.
-The Best of 2021: Performances and the Best of 2021: Characters.
+The Best of 2021: Performances, the Best of 2021: Characters, the Best of 2021: Romantic Relationships, and the Best of 2021: Episodes.

 The 99th Precinct